CloudBindle/bindle/README.md

 In separate repositories, secondary provisioning Ansible scripts are provided that setup a single-node or multi-node SeqWare cluster configured to use the Oozie workflow engine.
 Since this Vagrant wrapper is fairly generic the same process can be adapted to build other cluster types to serve other projects.

-The graphic below shows the flow of vagrant creating blank VMs, ansible setting up applications (SeqWare for example), and then a user would create an image for distribution or repeated launches.
+The graphic below shows the flow of vagrant creating blank VMs, Ansible setting up applications (SeqWare for example), and then a user would create an image for distribution or repeated launches.

 ![Image of Bindle](bindle.png)